OUR TEN-YEAR ODYSSEY SEARCHING FOR A DAILY DRIVER, part 5

 After 5 years, an unscheduled interruption...

-of the left fender and edge of the hood.
-Our airbags were not deployed but fortunately no one was injured.
+whatsoever!).
+The rest of the car was undamaged.
+Our airbags were not deployed and fortunately no one was injured.
 My wife

 was driving and had nearly stopped when the car hit her or damage would have been considerably worse.
 After